arthurstiev/Pasqal_assignement/README.md

 ## Structure of the Submission
-- A single jupyter notebook.
+- A jupyter notebook.
 Simply follow the notebook.
 - Usage of markdowns to explain the code.
+- A report (pdf file)

 ## Execution Instructions
 - Pulsar package required